 I’m sure by now you know already that San and I spent about a month in Sri Lanka back in the beginning of this year.
-We fell in love with Sri Lanka and had some unique travel experiences that we will remember for life.
+We fell in love with Sri Lanka and had many unique travel experiences that we will remember for life.

 We started from west and gradually made our way to the east of the country.
 Our Sri Lanka itinerary had a little bit of everything – mountains, forests, beaches, history, culture and most importantly, adventure.

 Sri Lanka Itinerary

 This itinerary about Sri Lanka has a little bit of everything: history, temples, beaches forests and most importantly Sri Lanka’s hill country.
 No doubt Sri Lanka has an amazing coastline, thus spectacular beaches; but it is the middle part of this country that took our breath away.